2025 Solar Incentives Guide for Spanish Fork, UT - Tax Credits & Rebates

 Federal Solar Incentives

 Federal solar incentives are likely to be the first thing that you think of when you think about solar incentives.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a certain percentage of the money you spend on your solar system.

 More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit might apply to you, talk to your local Spanish Fork solar installers.
+Your local Spanish Fork solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives